…and review the credit card choice regularly!

 Source: The Sunday Mail (Qld) February 05, 2012.
 Author – Noel Whittaker 1

-NOTE 1: The government’s MoneySmart website has a Page dedicated to this topic and we have provided a link here, to that information.
+NOTE 1: The government’s MoneySmart website has a Page dedicated to this topic.
+We have provided a link here, to that information.

 NOTE 2: Our website has published articles (see following links) on Debt Management – generally; and in respect of credit cards